-All finance staff in the NHS have a finance qualification.
+Finance staff in the NHS will usually work towards a finance-related qualification.
 You can either

 - enter as a trainee and study while you work

-- take a finance qualification and apply to join the NHS
+- take a relevant finance qualification and then apply to join the NHS

 To enter as a finance trainee, you usually need at least 2 GCSEs including English and maths, or equivalent.
 Employers may also ask for IT skills.
 They may expect some customer service or office experience.There are apprenticeships in finance departments.

 If you join the NHS with a finance qualification this could be one with no set entry requirements such as